linux-rdma/rdma-core/Documentation/udev.md

 Services that cannot handle hot plug must be ordered after systemd-udev-settle.service, which will wait for udev to complete loading modules and scheduling systemd services.
-This ensures that all RDMA hardware present at boot is setup before proceeding to run the le.g.acy service.
+This ensures that all RDMA hardware present at boot is setup before proceeding to run the legacy service.

-Admins using le.g.acy services can also place their RDMA hardware modules (e.g.  mlx4_ib) directly in /etc/modules-load.d/ or in their initrd which will cause systemd to defer passing to sysinit.target until all RDMA hardware is setup, this is usually sufficient for le.g.acy services.
+Admins using legacy services can also place their RDMA hardware modules (e.g.  mlx4_ib) directly in /etc/modules-load.d/ or in their initrd which will cause systemd to defer passing to sysinit.target until all RDMA hardware is setup, this is usually sufficient for legacy services.
 This is probably the default behavior in many configurations.

 # Systemd Ordering